awumii/yoga-pro-7-14ahp9-linux/README.md

   ```
 * NVIDIA tweaks:
   * Forked driver with some additional fixes: https://github.com/awumii/open-gpu-kernel-modules
+  * [FORK] Fixes this error message when waking from sleep: `NVRM: RmHandleDNotifierEvent: RmHandleDNotifierEvent: Failed to handle ACPI D-Notifier event, status=0x11`
   * Long delay when resuming from sleep, and other issues related to sleep and hibernate
     * Run `sudo systemctl enable --now nvidia-suspend.service nvidia-resume.service nvidia-hibernate.service`
     * Inside this repository, run `sudo ./fix-nvidia-freeze.sh` (make sure the file is executable)